Codd Street Reserve

 The Paddocks is a large expanse of land consisting of wide open sporting fields, a bird and wildlife conservation wetlands and a fully enclosed, dog exercise yard.

 The sporting fields consist of netball courts, football oval and an uninterrupted lawn expanse with a number of soccer pitches, cricket pitches and nets.
 A junior play park can be found here as can a half-pipe for skaters.

-The trails are well bridged where they meet the creeks that connect the large lake and pond.
-Picnic settings are easy to fi nd here and each is situated in a nice shady position accompanied by an open grass expanse for kick/play activities.
+Easy to follow trails are well bridged where they meet the creeks that connect the large lake and pond.
+Picnic settings are easy to find here and each is situated in a nice shady position accompanied by an open grass expanse for kick/play activities.

 Those people using wheelchairs are assisted with access by paths, crossings and parking.

 Dogs are welcome off the leash to run and explore in a fully enclosed dog park.

 The Paddocks features a large playground that includes a splashtastic waterplay area, interactive nature playspace and accessible play equipment.
 Access the playground via the carpark on Maxwell Road.